gumaerc-testorg/3.22-spring-2008/content/pages/projects/superlastic_3.md

 ![](/courses/materials-science-and-engineering/3-22-mechanical-behavior-of-materials-spring-2008/projects/superlastic_3_1.jpg)

 exceeds the uniaxial yield stress, then the material will plastically flow."
 The criterion was stated by von Mises without a physical interpretation, but it is now accepted that it demonstrates the critical value of the distortion (or shear) component of the deformation energy of a body.
 Based on this understanding, a body flows plastically in a complex state of stress when the distortional deformation energy is equal to the distortional deformation energy in uniaxial stress (tension or compression).
-This criterion is also known as the J2 plasticity criterion because it is the second invariant of the stress deviator.
+This criterion is also known as the J{{< sub "2" >}} plasticity criterion because it is the second invariant of the stress deviator.

 Mathematically, the yield function for the von Mises condition is written as